TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

 * :ref:`rendering-docs-quickstart`

-For more information about Github see the help pages on Github or other resources, for example:
+For more information about GitHub see the help pages on Github or other resources, for example:

 * `Creating a pull request from a fork